ikignosis/janito/README.md

 - Python 3.8 or higher
 - pip package manager
-- An Anthropic API key (default) or OpenAI API key
+- An Anthropic API key for Claude AI

 ### Steps